SvenWesterbeek/DeHNSSo/README.md

 # How to cite DeHNSSo<a id="how-to-cite-dehnsso"></a>
 If you have used DeHNSSo or any subroutine within this GitHub.
 Please cite the GitHub and the journal article:

 S. Westerbeek, S. Hulshoff, H. Schuttelaars & M. Kotsonis (2023) DeHNSSo: An Efficient Harmonic Navier-Stokes Solver for Non-Linear Stability Problems with Complex 2D Geometric Features.
+DOI:
 DeHNSSo.
 Delft Harmonic Navier-Stokes Solver.
-GitHub
+GitHub Repository.
+DOI:

+# Acknowledgments<a id="acknowledgments"></a>
+We would like to appreciate several direct and indirect contributors for providing comments, data or codes.
+We thank J. Casacuberta and S. Hickel for allowing the use and publication of both the base flow data and reference results.
+Similarly, we thank J.A.
+Franco for providing AHLNS results as a reference and allowing us to publish this data in this repository.
+We appreciate the comments of H. Schuttelaars and S. Hullshof in the making of DeHNSSo.
+We thank J.A.C.
+Weidemann and S.C.
+Reddy for making their MATLAB differentiation matrix suite available and allowing it to be published alongside DeHNSSo.

 # References<a id="references"></a>

+J.A.C.
+Weideman, S.C.
+Reddy (1998)  A MATLAB differentiation matrix suite

 Banner created using: https://manytools.org/hacker-tools/ascii-banner/